 The push to better coordinate care came eight months after the hospital joined Medicare’s Bundled Payment for Care Improvement program.
 It enrolled 425 high-care patients: those who had congestive heart failure or had a knee or hip replacement.

-The hospital partnered with Prepared Health, a HIPAA-compliant cloud and mobile-based care collaboration platform, to link together three former Centegra hospitals with post-acute, home and community-based providers.
-The connected platform also includes DINA, an AI technology that analyzes patient data and suggests evidence-based interventions to caregivers.
+The hospital partnered with Dina, a HIPAA-compliant care-at-home platform and network, to connect the hospitals with its high-performing post-acute, home and community-based providers.
+The connected platform also includes AI technology to analyze patient data and suggest actionable home-based insights to facilitate clinical and non-medical interventions.

 - Readmission rates for chronic heart patients dropped by 12%; readmission rates dropped 29% overall.

-- The length of stay in a skilled nursing facility for knee and hip replacement patients dropped by 4.6 days.
+- Length of stay in a skilled nursing facility for knee and hip replacement patients dropped by 4.6 days.

-- The number of knee and hip replacement patients who spent time at an inpatient rehabilitation facility dropped from 5% to zero.
+- Patients who had knee and hip replacements and spent time at an inpatient rehabilitation facility dropped from 5% to zero.

-- The number of knee and hip replacement patients who went to a skilled nursing facility dropped by 25%.
+- People who had knee and hip replacements and went to a skilled nursing facility dropped by 25%.